Executive Assistant Agency vs. Freelance Platform: The Real Comparison for CEOs

 The numbers above reflect conservative estimates based on DonnaPro’s analysis of client onboarding conversations.
 The weekly overhead alone – briefing, correction, platform admin – accounts for 3.5 hours of CEO time every week.
 That’s time most founders don’t track because it never appears on an invoice.
 Add the cost of churn and context rebuild, and the hidden management overhead reaches €62,700/year.

-On top of that, the freelance platform itself costs around €2,000/month - €24,000/year at mid-range rates.
+On top of that, the freelance platform itself costs around €2,000/month – €24,000/year at mid-range rates.
+Combined, the true annual cost of a freelance EA at CEO level is approximately €86,700.

 According to DonnaPro, most CEOs who have been through this underestimate that figure significantly before making the switch to a managed model.